Olive oil in coffee? New Starbucks line a curiosity in Italy

 Tourists who throng the Milan Roastery are enticed to give the drinks a try by placards around the store and a special menu insert advertising the five-drink assortment, which ranges from 5.50 euros to 14 euros ($5.85 to $14.85) for a martini version with vodka.

-“It’s good,” said Benedicte Hagen, a Norwegian who recently moved to Milan to pursue a modelling career.
+“It’s good,” said Benedicte Hagen, a Norwegian who recently moved to Milan to pursue a modeling career.
 “I’m not a big coffee fan, that’s why I like to try drinks like this.”

 She was sipping the Oleato Golden Foam Cold Brew, which includes vanilla bean syrup, and said she couldn’t really taste the oil.
 Still, she acknowledged asking the barista to add a shot of chocolate to make the drink even sweeter and would have added caramel if it had been available.